-NECA Nexus NEMOL
+NECA Nexus

-Active members 9% 37% 85%
+Active members 9% 37%

-Deferred pensioners 13% 13% 5%
+Deferred pensioners 13% 13%

-Pensioners 78% 50% 10%
+Pensioners 78% 50%

-The weighted average duration of the defined benefit obligation for scheme members is 13.5 years for NECA, 19.3 years for Nexus and 25.6 years for NEMOL.
+The weighted average duration of the defined benefit obligation for scheme members is 13.5 years for NECA and 19.3 years for Nexus.

 The liabilities show the underlying commitments that the Authority has in the long run to pay post employment (retirement) benefits.
-The total liability of £327.650m has an impact on the net worth of the Authority recorded on the balance sheet, resulting in a negative pension balance of £50.015m.
+The total liability of £306.275m has an impact on the net worth of the Authority recorded on the balance sheet, resulting in a negative pension balance of £22.948m.
 However, statutory arrangements for funding the deficit mean that the financial position of the Authority remains healthy:

-- The deficit on the local government scheme will be made good by contributions over the remaining working life of employees (i.e. before payments fall due), as assessed by the scheme actuary. - Finance is only required to be raised to cover discretionary benefits when the pensions are actually paid. - The total contributions expected to be made to the Local Government Pension Scheme by the Authority in the year to 31 March 2021 is nil for NECA, £3.600m for Nexus (of which £1.996m is attributable to NECA) and nil for NEMOL.
-Additional contributions may also become due in respect of any employer discretions to enhance members' benefits in the Fund over the next accounting period.
+- The deficit on the local government scheme will be made good by contributions over the remaining working life of employees (i.e. before payments fall due), as assessed by the scheme actuary. - Finance is only required to be raised to cover discretionary benefits when the pensions are actually paid. - The total contributions expected to be made to the Local Government Pension Scheme by the Authority in the year to 31 March 2021 is nil for NECA and £3.680m for Nexus (of which £2.02m is attributable to NECA).